wigging/swift-macos/docs/_sections/preferences-window.md

 }
 ```

-Using `TabView` you can group settings into different collections and make them easier to find.
+Using a `TabView` you can group settings into different collections and make them easier to find.
 ![preferences window general](/swift-macos/images/preferences-window-general.png)

 ```swift